 Allegations have surfaced that some banks are breaking federal law by not paying their financial advisor trainees overtime.

 Allegations have surfaced that some banks are misclassifying these employees as exempt – or ineligible to receive overtime – when, in actuality, they should be earning time-and-a-half pay for every hour worked over 40 in a single workweek.
-Bank of America and Merrill Lynch have already been hit with lawsuits, but the attorneys we work with are trying to determine whether this alleged practice is widespread – and whether other banks can be sued.
+Bank of America and Merrill Lynch have already been hit with lawsuits, but attorneys are trying to determine whether this alleged practice is widespread – and whether other banks can be sued.

 Bank of America, Merrill Lynch Hit with Lawsuits from Trainees